stefanovic80/geompy/README.md

 ![Alt Text](pictures/cartesianPlane.png)

-Than you can plot one of the following geometric places
+Than you can plot one of the following geometric loci

 ### - Circomference